 The Asian tiger shrimp (Penaeus monodon) has been a species of concern since 2006 when it was first observed in Alabama's inshore waters (Mississippi Sound).
 After the first individual was documented, captures of P. monodon have incrementally increased.
 A confirmed report of a single specimen caught near Middle Bay Light occurred in 2008, followed by five confirmed reports in 2009.
 From 2006 to 2009, the distribution of P. monodon was primarily restricted to Alabama's southern inshore waters.
 However, its distribution extended to northern Mobile Bay and into Perdido and Wolf Bays in 2011.
 The forty-three confirmed reports during 2011 indicate the Asian tiger shrimp occurs within all of Alabama's primary estuary basins.
 However, the concern for P. monodon has decreased within the commercial shrimping community which has resulted in fewer validated reports.
-Alabama Marine Resources Division has received fewer validated reports in 2012 than the previous year.
+Alabama Marine Resources Division has received fewer validated reports in 2013 than previous years.
 Personnel communications between AMRD and commercial shrimpers indicate a significant abundance of P. monodon occur within Alabama waters despite the reduction in validated reports.
-Commercial shrimpers candidly indicate encounters with P. monodon throughout 2012, although they no longer record collection information, preserve the specimen, or report the encounters to AMRD in a timely manner.
+Commercial shrimpers candidly indicate encounters with P. monodon throughout 2013, although they no longer record collection information, preserve the specimen, or report the encounters to AMRD in a timely manner.
 Regardless, 16 Asian tiger shrimp were validated by AMRD in 2012 and only 3 individuals in 2013.
+There have been no reports of Asian tiger shrimp in 2014.

 Based upon the temporal and spatial abundance of P. monodon encounters and reported sightings (albeit reports more candid from 2012 through 2013), evidence suggests the Asian tiger shrimp has become established in Alabama's waters.
 Therefore, AMRD continues to focus on documenting occurrence, characterizing the population structure and processing samples for genetic investigation.
+Also, efforts are being made by local academic institutions to acquire live specimens and conduct research regarding behavior and interactions of Asian tiger shrimp with native fauna.
+Ideally this research will have the ability to identify negative interactions and qualitatively evaluate the impacts of the invasion.